pvolnuhi/carrot/README.md

 ## Benchmark summary

 Accros all benchmark tests, Redis requires between 2 and 12 times more memory to keep the same data set.
 Carrot performance is within 5-10% of Redis, when Carrot compression is disabled and 40% less (only for updates and deletes) when compression is on.
-See performance benchmark tests in the WiKi **TODO**. **We have not started code optimization yet, no profiling not hot spot detection*.
-So, this is preproduction data and, definetely, performance will be improved by the time of the first official release**.
+See performance benchmark tests in the WiKi **TODO**.
+We have not started code optimization yet, no profiling not hot spot detection*.
+So, this is preproduction data and, definetely, performance will be improved by the time of the first official release.

 ## Releases timeline

 First release, which is 0.1 was done on Sept 3rd 2021.
 We plan to release new version every 1-2 months.
 Stay tuned.

+## License

+Similar to MongoDB, permissive, but not fully open source.

 ## Copyright